Sample Collection for Fungal Infections: Which Specimen, How to Collect and Transport

 Instruct patients to rinse their mouths vigorously with water immediately before coughing ½ to 1 oz of sputum into a sterile, screw-capped container.
 If adequate sputum is not obtained, induced sputum with a heated aerosol saline suspension can be used.
 Bronchial washings, biopsy, or bronchoalveolar lavage fluid should be transported promptly to the laboratory in sterile sealed containers.

-Fungal infections of the respiratory tract clinically resemble mycobacterial infections, and as the same specimen can be used for both fungal and mycobacterial infection diagnosis, Middlebrook 7H11 broth can be used as a transport medium.
+Fungal infections of the respiratory tract can resemble mycobacterial infections, and the same specimen can often be used for both.
+When tuberculosis and a fungal infection are both suspected, the respiratory specimen can be processed for both, since the collection is the same.

 Choice of culture media: Culture media should contain antibacterial agent, to prevent overgrowth of contaminating bacteria and antifungal agent such as cycloheximide, to prevent overgrowth by rapidly growing molds.